 Telephone: 01246 515 975

-CPAA Good Practice Awards 2014 - deadline 28th July
+CPAA Good Practice Awards 2014 - Winners Announced

 All too often the pockets of poor practice in health and social care are the things that make the headlines.
 The annual CCA Awards are an opportunity for staff and organisations to raise the profile and highlight some of the areas of excellent practice that are happening across the CCA membership.
-In 2013, we had many nominations across the nine categories, and comments from organisational managers reflect how thrilled and proud they are when their staff are recognised in this way.
+Comments from organisational managers reflect how thrilled and proud they are when their staff are recognised in this way.
 Winners will receive: a quality mark; certificate; and feature in ‘The Approach’.
-The certificates will be presented at our national event title "Being Well: Physically and Mentally" on 31st October in Manchester.
-All members should have received a copy of the submission forms and flyer.
+The certificates will be presented at our national event "Being Well: Physically and Mentally" on 31st October in Manchester.
 Use these awards to your advantage – raise your service / department / organisations profile.

 The CPAA has published a number of good practice handbooks about CPA and Care Standards in mental health and learning disabilities services.
 The changes in policy, understanding and good practice in these areas continues to evolve and develop.
 The Association has therefore been working, with the help of members, on a new and radically different handbook which was formally launched at the Association’s natoional conference on 4th April in Derby.